japer-technology/windows-zombie/README.md

 you are not prepared to modify.
 Use Windows Sandbox, a disposable Hyper-V VM, or another throwaway Windows 10/11 test machine.

-See `docs/QUICKSTART.md`, `docs/CONFIGURATION.md`,
+# Inspiration

-`docs/ARCHITECTURE.md`, and `SECURITY.md` for deeper operational details.
+The Ubuntu version is the master concept and feature set: https://github.com/japer-technology/ubuntu-zombie See `docs/QUICKSTART.md`, `docs/CONFIGURATION.md`, `docs/ARCHITECTURE.md`, and `SECURITY.md` for deeper operational details.